Dhaka Stock Exchange: Trading hours

 The Dhaka Stock Exchange is open for trading Sunday through Thursday between 10:00 am – 2:30 pm BST, except for holidays declared by the exchange in advance.
 In the month of Ramadan, the exchange is open for trading between 10:00 am – 2:00 pm BST.

 There are a total of 651 Securities and 397 companies listed on this Stock exchange.
 The listing provides an exclusive privilege to securities in the stock exchange.
 Only listed shares are quoted on the stock exchange.
 A stock exchange facilitates transparency in transactions of listed securities in perfect equality and competitive conditions.
 Listing is beneficial to the company, to the investor, and to the public at large.

 The trading indices are DSE Broad Index (DSEX), DSE Shariah Index (DSES), DSE 30 Index (DS30), CDSET.

-Criticism and controversies

 2010–11 crash

 The bullish market turned bearish during November 2010, with the exchange losing 1,800 points between December 2010 and January 2011.
 Millions of investors have been rendered bankrupt as a result of the market crash.
 The crash is believed to be caused artificially to benefit a handful of players at the expense of the big players.